chromium/chromium/docs/transcripts/wuwt-e01-pointers.md

 super obvious.
 It's a little more clear with a `unique_ptr`, at least local to where that `unique_ptr`'s destruction is.
 But there's usually no `scoped_refptr`.
 You can say this is the last one.
 So I know it's gone after this thing is gone.
-Maybe it is, maybe it's not often.
+Maybe it is, maybe it's not, often.
 So it's a bit tricky.
 However, there are scenarios when you truly want a bunch of things to have access to a piece of data.
 And you want that data to go away when nobody needs it anymore.
 And so that is your use case for a `scoped_refptr`.
 It is nicer